fzyzcjy/flutter_rust_bridge/frb_dart/README.md

 ### Using your own executor

-`DefaultExecutor`: When Dart calls Rust, the `DefaultExecutor` use a simple thread pool  to execute the real Rust functions.
+By default, the `DefaultExecutor` is used.
+When Dart calls Rust, the `DefaultExecutor` use a simple thread pool  to execute the real Rust functions.
 By doing this, Rust function that needs to run for a long time (more than a few frames) will never make the UI stuck.

 However, you can implement your own `Executor` doing whatever you want.
-In order to do this, implement the `Executor` trait, and call `set_executor` to set your own executor.
+In order to do this, implement the `Executor` trait, and create a variable named `FLUTTER_RUST_BRIDGE_EXECUTOR` in the Rust input file (probably using `lazy_static`).

 ## Appendix: Set up Flutter/Dart+Rust support